 “I would like to thank Pathways for helping me move on and get through day to day struggles related to the deaths I have experienced in the last year – thank you!!” ~ Monika R.

 Since each journey through grief is unique, we offer a broad spectrum of options for adults who are coping with the serious illness or death of a loved one.
 Many are available both in the daytime and evening.

 The Pathways Center for Grief & Loss offers online grief education 24/7 to meet you at your own time at your own place.
 The Want to Understand Your Grief videos provide education about the grief journey.
-Virtual meetings provide an opportunity for those who would like to meet with a counselor but unable to do so due to distance or schedule.
-Contact us to schedule a virtual meeting with our counselor or to join the online community.
 Click here to access our online videos.

 Newly Bereaved Series